Data exchange

 Data exchange is the process of moving data from one information system to another.
 It often involves transforming data that is native to the source system into a form that is consumable by the target system or to a standardized form that is consumable by any compatible system.
 In particular, data exchange allows data to be shared between computer programs.

 Data exchange is similar to data integration except that data may be restructured with possible loss of content.
 There may be no way to transform a particular collection based on exchange constraints.
 Conversely, there may be multiple ways to transform the data, in which case one option must be identified in order to achieve compatibility between source and target.

 There are two main types of data exchange: broadcast and peer-to-peer (a.k.a. unicast).
 For broadcast, data is transmitted simultaneously to all consumers.
-Just as a conference call, all participants get the exact same information from the speaker at the same time.
-For peer-to-peer, data is sent to a single receiver; defined by a specific address.
+Just as a conference call, all participants get the same information from the speaker at the same time.
+For peer-to-peer, data is sent to a single receiver, defined by a specific address.
 For example, a letter goes to just one mail box.